 I used to think as a young graduate student that earning a Ph.D. would make me feel confident in myself and my abilities.
-It has in some ways, but in other ways I fear career failure now as I enter the final year of my degree just as much as when I began.
-I worry that I won’t be able to find a job I like or that I’ll fail at interviews.
-I worry I’ll look back on my life one day and feel as if I didn’t achieve the success I was looking for.
+It has in some ways, but I still fight the fear of failure.
+Even as I’m entering the final year of my degree program, I worry I will not be able to find a job I like or that I’ll fail in interviews or that I will look back on my life and feel as if I didn’t achieve the success I was looking for.

-The fear of career failure seems to never completely go away…at least for me.
+For me, the fear of career failure seems to never completely go away.

-If you are like me and struggle with this fear, I have a few scriptural pep talks and accompanying exercises that I would like to share with you.
-I hope these will give you the strength they have been giving me.
+If you struggle with this fear, too, I have a few scriptural pep talks and exercises to share with you.
+I hope these will strengthen you the way they have me.

 “Blessed is the one